 If you’re changing your website, check the availability of the domain name you want as soon as possible.
 If it’s available, you may want to buy variants of the name, including .co.UK, .com, etc.

 Work closely with your web developers.

-It’s important to have a good relationship with your developers and to speak with them regularly to ensure any requested changes are done in a timely fashion, but also that they’re communicated effectively – Each party involved must understand what is being asked by the other.
+It’s essential to have a good relationship with your developers and speak with them regularly to ensure any requested changes are done in a timely fashion.
+They’re communicated effectively – Each party involved must understand what is being asked by the other.

 Use your existing content.

 Even though you’re rebranding, there’s no point in changing all the content on your website if you’re still offering some of the same products and services.
 It’s unnecessary.
 Transfer across any existing content you want to keep, change the company name, or tweak as you see fit.
 This will also help Google to index and rank your website much quicker.

 When you’re creating a new site, you’ll need to add meta titles and meta descriptions to each page.
 Please make sure they’re reflective of the products and services on that page, as this will help Google understand its purpose and relevance, which will help with your website ranking.
 If you’re not sure what to write, do a quick Google search for the products or services you supply to see what competitors have written.
 Don’t copy it, but use it as a guide.

 Proofread your content.

 You need to make sure your business’ new name is reflected in the content, that any mention of the old brand is removed – Unless, of course, you’re notifying customers of the change (references to your old business can be removed later, once your happy the rebrand is complete).
 Be sure to check for any spelling errors or punctuation mistakes and write in the correct language.
 There’s nothing worse than an English website writing in American English and vice versa.